zelodev/cloudflare-zt-ddns-updater-workflow/README.md

 i feel the values of which are self explanatory

+you may also want to change the value of LOCATION_NAME in cf_updater.py if you use anything other than Default Location

 if forking this repository, then remember to enable workflows via the actions tab.